 Mary Clark Dimond’s concern with world affairs was heightened by the work of her late father, Grenville Clark, champion of world peace.
 Clark sought Snow’s help to get into “Red China” to meet with the Chinese leaders in the early 1960s.
 Snow was unsuccessful, but the two men developed a strong friendship and mutual respect.

 Dr. Dimond, who founded the University of Missouri-Kansas City’s School of Medicine, met Edgar Snow at a 1965 peace conference held by Mr. Clark in Dublin, New Hampshire.
-Dimond was intrigued by Snow’s observations and insights gleaned from his 13 years in China and agreed that there was no hope in achieving a stable world, let alone peace, while ignoring 1/5 of the world’s population.
+Dimond was intrigued by Snow’s observations and insights gleaned from his 13 years in China and agreed that there was no hope in achieving a stable world, let alone peace, while ignoring one-fourth of the world’s population.

 Through Snow’s contacts and influence, the Dimonds were able to travel to China in 1971, even before the Nixon visit opened relations between the two countries.
 Each year thereafter they returned, sometime twice or three times, and often leading specialized delegations of physicians, academics, and/or interested civilians.
 The Dimonds also regularly received delegations of visiting Chinese, and even adopted a Chinese daughter.